olvaffe/olv-notes/distros/disk.md

       - `btrfs subvolume delete /mnt/roots/current`
       - `btrfs subvolume snapshot /mnt/roots/<timestamp> /mnt/roots/current`

-## Tools
+## Sync

-- lsblk
-- blkid
-- findmnt
-- sync
 - syscalls
   - `fsync(fd)` makes sure all changes have reached the permanent storage device
     - it transfers all modified buffer cache pages (data and metadata) to the device, waits for the transfers to finish, and flushes the device cache
       - watch out for buggy fs that does not flush device cache
       - watch out for buggy disk firmware...
     - if this is a new file in a directory, fsync on the directory is also needed
   - `fdatasync(fd)` is similar to `fsync(fd)` except that it does not sync non-essential metadata such as `st_atime` or `st_mtime`
   - `syncfs(fd)` transfers all modifications to the filesystem the file resides in, waits for transfers to finish, and flushes the device cache.
     - linux specific
   - `sync()` "schedules" all modifications to all filesystems to be transferred
     - that is what POSIX says
     - linux waits and flushes
-  - invocations
+- `sync` command
   - `sync <file>` does `fsync()`
   - `sync --data <file>` does `fdatasync()`
   - `sync --file-system <file>` does `syncfs()`
   - `sync` or `sync --file-system` does `sync()`
 - conclusion
   - on Linux, `sync` is enough
   - watch out for buggy fs
   - watch out for buggy disk controller

+## Tools

+- lsblk
+- blkid
+- findmnt